CBD Product Guide

 Topical CBD Products

-CBD topical products allows CBD to be absorbed directly in the skin where ECS receptors are found.
+CBD is absorbed directly in the skin where ECS receptors are found.
 Because you apply the treatment directly to the area of discomfort, effects are immediate and more centralized than other CBD methods.
-This is due to the skins permeability.
+This is due to the permeability of our skin.
 The skin may not be permeable enough for CBD to enter the bloodstream, thus the cannabinoid is isolated to the area that it is introduced (not the entire body).

 Different Topical CBD products include balms, lotions and creams!